Jonathan Gruden: Professional

-Gruden signed a one-year, two-way contact with Pittsburgh in July 2023.
+Gruden signed a one-year, two-way contract with Pittsburgh in July 2023.
 HE was invited to the 2023 Penguins training camp but failed to make the team.
 He was placed on waivers and after going unclaimed, assigned to Wilkes-Barre/Scranton.
 Gruden had a brief call-up (four hours) in November 2023 that did not result in any playing time, and was then returned to the AHL before being recalled on December 8 and making his season debut that night for Pittsburgh against the Florida Panthers.
 Gruden scored his first NHL goal on March 2, 2024, against Jacob Markström of the Calgary Flames.
 He was placed on waivers again on March 11, but went unclaimed.
 In 13 games with Pittsburgh, he recorded the one goal.
 He was assigned to the AHL on March 29, but was recalled later that day.
 He finished the AHL season with 13 goals and 24 points in 47 games.
 Wilkes-Barre/Scranton qualified for the playoffs and faced the Lehigh Valley Phantoms in their first round, best-of-three series.
 The Phantoms eliminated the AHL Penguins in two games, with Gruden going scoreless in the series.

 In the 2024 offseason he signed a two-year contract with the Penguins.
 He suffered an upper body injury in training camp and was placed on waivers ahead of the 2024–25 season.
 After going unclaimed, he was assigned to Wilkes-Barre/Scranton where he was named one of the team's alternate captains.
 In 42 games with Scranton/Wilkes-Barre, he produced seven goals and 13 points.

 At the 2025 NHL trade deadline on March 7, 2025, Gruden was dealt by the Penguins alongside forward Cody Glass to the New Jersey Devils in exchange for forward Chase Stillman, the signing rights to prospect Max Graham and a third-round pick in 2027.
 He was assigned to the AHL affiliate, the Utica Comets.
 In 18 games with Utica he tallied one goal and five points.